🦀 CrabGlamp Docs

 Is CrabGlamp Right for You?

-CrabGlamp is a cloud VM with AI coding tools pre-installed.
-It’s not the right choice for everyone.
-This page is an honest breakdown of when it makes sense, when it doesn’t, and what the alternatives look like.
+CrabGlamp is a cloud VM with AI coding tools built in.
+It’s not for everyone.
+Here’s when it makes sense, when it doesn’t, and what the alternatives look like.

 When CrabGlamp makes sense

-You want zero setup.
-Sign up, create an agent, and you have a full Linux VM with OpenClaw, LLM keys, a code editor, and web hosting.
-No Docker files, no cloud console, no SSH keys to manage.
+You don’t want to play sysadmin.
+Sign up, create an agent, and you have a Linux VM with OpenClaw, LLM keys, a code editor, and web hosting.
+No Dockerfiles, no cloud console, no SSH keys.

 You work from multiple devices.
 Everything is in the browser.
-Laptop, tablet, another computer — your environment is always the same.
+Your environment is the same from any machine.

-You want AI coding tools without the configuration tax.
-OpenClaw is pre-installed.
-Platform LLM keys mean no OpenAI account, no key rotation, no billing to manage separately.
+You want AI tools without the setup tax.
+OpenClaw and platform LLM keys are ready to go — no OpenAI account, no key rotation, no separate billing.

-You need a public URL for what you’re building.
+You need a public URL.
 Every agent has HTTPS hosting built in.
 Good for demos, staging, webhook testing, or lightweight production.

-You want to share dev environments.
-GlampHub lets you publish and discover agent setups.
-Useful for templates, tutorials, and team onboarding.
+You want to share environments.
+GlampHub lets you publish and discover agent setups — templates, tutorials, onboarding kits.

 You need team billing.
-Create an organization, invite members, and share billing across all agents and LLM keys.
+Create an org, invite members, and share billing across agents and LLM keys.
 See For Teams.

 When you’re better off with a Mac Mini

-Let’s be real: if you’re a developer with a capable local machine, you should think carefully about whether a cloud VM adds value or just adds latency.
+If you have a capable local machine, think about whether a cloud VM actually adds value or just adds latency.

 A Mac Mini (or any local machine) is better if:

-• You already have a good dev setup.
-If your local environment works well, a cloud VM is overhead you don’t need.
+• Your local setup already works.
+A cloud VM is overhead you don’t need.

 • You’re cost-sensitive.
 A Mac Mini is ~$600 once.
-A King Crab agent at $59/mo costs the same in 10 months, then keeps costing.
-Local compute is dramatically cheaper long-term.
+A King Crab at $59/mo costs the same in 10 months, then keeps costing.

 • Latency matters.
 A local terminal is instant.
-A browser-based terminal over the internet has inherent latency.
-If you’re a fast typist or the connection matters to your flow, local is better.
+A browser terminal over the internet isn’t.
+If that bothers you, it’ll keep bothering you.

 • You have compliance requirements.
-If your organization requires code to stay on-premises or on specific infrastructure, a managed SaaS platform may not be an option.
+If code must stay on-prem, a managed SaaS platform may not be an option.

-The honest math: A Hermit Crab ($29/mo subscribe & save) gives you 2 vCPU, 4 GB RAM, 10 GB storage.
+The math: A Hermit Crab ($29/mo) gives you 2 vCPU, 4 GB RAM, 10 GB storage.
 That’s less than a Raspberry Pi 5.
 You’re paying for convenience, not raw compute.

 When you’re better off with Docker + a VPS